Peter Cushing: Non-Hammer film work

-In July 1969, Cushing appeared as the straight man in The Morecambe & Wise Show, the British comedy series.
+In July 1969, Cushing appeared as the straight man in the sketch comedy series The Morecambe & Wise Show.
 In the skit, Cushing portrayed King Arthur, while the other two gave comedic portrayals of characters like Merlin and the knights of the Round Table.
 Cushing continued to make occasional cameos in the series over the next decade, portraying himself desperately attempting to collect a payment for his previous acting appearance on the show.
 Cushing and Lee made cameos as their old roles of Frankenstein and Dracula in the comedy One More Time (1970), which starred Peter Lawford and Sammy Davis Jr. The single scene took only one morning of filming, which Cushing agreed to after Davis asked him to do it as a favour.
-The next year, Cushing appeared in I, Monster (1971), which was adapted from Robert Louis Stevenson's Strange Case of Dr Jekyll and Mr Hyde, alongside Lee as the Jekyll/Hyde figure.
+The next year Cushing appeared in I, Monster (1971), which was adapted from Robert Louis Stevenson's Strange Case of Dr Jekyll and Mr Hyde, alongside Lee as the Jekyll/Hyde figure.
 Later that year he was set to appear in Blood from the Mummy's Tomb (1971), an adaptation of the Bram Stoker novel The Jewel of Seven Stars.
 He was forced to withdraw from the film to care for his wife, and was ultimately replaced by Andrew Keir.

 In 1971, Cushing contacted the Royal National Institute for the Blind and offered to provide voice acting for some of their audiobooks.
 They immediately accepted, and among the works Cushing recorded was The Return of Sherlock Holmes, a collection of thirteen one-hour stories.
 He appeared alongside Vincent Price in Dr. Phibes Rises Again!
 (1972), a sequel to The Abominable Dr. Phibes, and then co-starred with Price again in the film Madhouse (1974).
+He once again starred with his longtime collaborator Christopher Lee in Horror Express (1972).
 Cushing continued to appear in several Amicus Productions films during this period, including Tales from the Crypt (1972), From Beyond the Grave (1973), And Now the Screaming Starts!
-(1973), and The Beast Must Die (1974).
+(1973) and The Beast Must Die (1974).